marcusds/EncryptedBlog/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Completely encrypts blog posts so that even with access to the WordPress database your posts will be private.
+Encrypts blog posts so that even with access to the WordPress database your posts will be private.

 == Description ==